 Is my existing UK life insurance policy valid if I move abroad?

 In most cases, yes your life insurance will continue to cover you if you move abroad.
-Life insurance is assessed based on the information you give at the time of your application and so long as the information you give is correct at that time, then you should be covered if your circumstances change.
+Life insurance is assessed based on the information you give at the time of your application and so long as the information you give is correct then, you should be covered if your circumstances change.
 It is always worth checking with your insurer, but so long as you had no knowledge or intent to move abroad when you applied for the cover then you should be ok.
 Some insurance companies may request that you continue paying the premiums from a UK bank account and that you continue to have a UK address for correspondence, so bear that in mind.

 Is my existing UK life insurance policy valid if I work abroad?